tentwentyfour/puppet-graylog-collector-sidecar/README.md

 ## Limitations

-- Currently only supports Beats (filebeat) backend and only Debian-based OSs.
+- Currently only supports Beats (filebeat) backend.
+- Only supports Debian (and derivates, e.g. Ubuntu) as well as RedHat (and derivates, e.g. CentOS)
 - Missing specs!
-- Package versions are not fully configurable yet.

 ## Development